Major changes for Medicaid coming under Trump and the GOP

 Placing limits on federal reimbursements would end states' incentive to get more money from Washington by enrolling more residents, and it would prompt states to make their programs more cost-effective, said Brian Blase, a senior research fellow at the Mercatus Center, a libertarian-leaning think tank based out of George Mason University.

-"They can come up with different ways to cover vulnerable in their states," he said.
+"They can come up with different ways to cover the vulnerable in their states," he said.

 Related: Entrepreneurs to Trump: Don't take away our Obamacare